Emilia Currás: Biography and career

 She was born in Madrid on 8 October 1927 from Galician parents Currás and her family lived through the Spanish Civil War in Alberic, Valencia.
 After the war, the family moved to Tetuan where her mother worked as a teacher.
 In the middle of the 1940s, they returned to Madrid and Emilia Currás studied at the Lope de Vega secondary school.
 She graduated from Chemical Sciences at the Complutense University of Madrid and the University of Santiago de Compostela in 1953.
-She worked at the Faculty of Veterinary Medicine as a research fellow in the Chair of Chemistry and at the Spanish National Research Council until 1955, when she entered the Technical University of Berlin to pursue doctoral studies, being invested as such in 1959.
+She worked at the Faculty of Veterinary Medicine as a research fellow in the Chair of Chemistry and at the Spanish National Research Council until 1955, when she entered Technische Universität Berlin to pursue doctoral studies, being invested as such in 1959.

 She joined a private company in 1960, founding the Chemistry and Technical Translation Section of Hanumag-Barreiros (Madrid), moving a year later to the company Auxini-Piritas Españolas as head of the Documentation Department until 1964.
 She returned to Germany to become head of the Materials Analysis Laboratory of Linde AG (Köln-Suhn) in 1965, where she also enrolled at the Institute of Documentation in Frankfurt/Main, obtaining the title of Scientific Documentalist in 1966.

 She continued in Germany until 1968 as head of the patent documentation section at Dynamit Nobel (Troisdorf).
 In 1969 she returned to Spain to found and direct the Documentation Department at Hispanoil (Madrid).

 In 1970 she left the private industry sector to join the Faculty of Sciences of the Autonomous University of Madrid and to direct the Scientific Documentation Office within the Department of Applied Chemistry-Physics.

 On 3 May 1988 she was named a member of the Spain's Royal Academy of Doctors.